Loading...

 The city filed the motion to continue through assistant city attorney Detrich Hebert.

-The motion cites Louisiana State Civil Procedure Article 592 (3)(a) and states that the "hearing on a class certification is improper because the city has not made an appearance before the court in the present matter."
+The motion cites Louisiana State Civil Procedure Article 592 (3)(a) and states that the "hearing on class certification is improper because the city has not made an appearance before the court in the present matter."
 It also states that "the city has not had adequate time to conduct discovery because there are numerous other traffic camera violation cases that are consuming counsel's time."

 Metairie lawyer Joseph McMahon III filed the class action claiming the cameras that catch motorists breaking the law are illegal.
 Reese threw out a red light camera ticket issued against McMahon in 2008.